Family and Systemic Constellations are a living and growing body of knowledge that is mostly discovered through an experiential method of inquiry.

 The insights gained through constellations also reveal that the “orders of love,” whose universality and immutability we only just discovered, might be changing.
 In addition, the founder of the constellation approach keeps developing it further, claiming that what we have put much effort to learn so far is already superseded by new ways of family constellating.

 No wonder we have difficulty explaining what it is we do when we offer constellations!
 No wonder every attempt among the practitioners to find this one definition of “Family Constellations” remains elusive.

 This also makes Family Constellations a unique discipline, different from any other.
 It is in constant flux, can become known only through our own personal, individual perspective, is experiential and essentially undefinable.

 If I have learned anything in my twenty-something years of “constellation contact,” it is that it always keeps me on my toes, requiring constant learning, re-learning, letting go, challenging assumptions and change.
 By now, I am certain there is no end to that – there is always more!

-As ﬁrst published on North American Systemic Constellations Blog
+First published at North American Systemic Constellations Blog